haydonryan/static-page-pcf/README.md

 Test by hitting http://test-rewrite.cfapps.io/aaa.
 Tail of logs:
 ```
-Retrieving logs for app test-rewrite in org pcfp / space haydon-playground as hryan@pivotal.io...
+Retrieving logs for app test-rewrite in org pcfp / space haydon-playground as h...